RTrickett/ONS_API_scraper/README.md

 - Get a short description of each
 - Get the column titles of each dataset
 - Provide a url which can be used to get further info about each dataset
+- Get the unique non-numeric parameters from each dataset

 ## File Overviews